 How do you estimate melt rate for a snow event?

-The Marion snow loss model does not account for the effect of snow melting.
+The Marion and Townsend snow loss models do not account for the effect of snow melting.
 Snow sliding is considered to be the dominant process of snow removal.
-The amount of snow sliding off the PV panels is found using:

 Snow Slide Amount = 1.97 * sin(tilt)

-Is the Marion model adapted to single-axis tracking systems including specific leading-edge clearance and snow pile up?
+Are the snow loss models adapted to single-axis tracking systems including specific leading-edge clearance and snow pile up?

-Can cleanings be considered with the Marion model?
+Can cleanings be considered with the snow loss models?

-Cleanings cannot be considered by the Marion model.
+Cleanings cannot be considered by the Marion model or the Townsend model.
 For more information on model parameters, please see the terms and concepts defined in SolarAnywhere API documentation.